angular-gantt/angular-gantt/docs/configuration/customize.md

 You can use a custom template by copying the default template to your application and define `templateUrl` attribute to the URL of this copy.

-This is the easiest method to customize Angular Gantt, but keep in mind you will have to update your custom template when updating Angular Gantt.
+This is the easiest method to customize angular-gantt, but keep in mind you will have to update your custom template when upgrading to a new version.

 ## Template Hooks

 Template Hooks can be registered on any template directive.

-It allows to fully customize Angular Gantt, without having to change the default template, making update process of Angular Gantt easier than with a custom template.
+It allows to fully customize angular-gantt without having to change the default template, making upgrade process of easier than with a custom template.

 Hooks can be installed using [api.directives.on.new](api.md#directives) event and uninstalled using [api.directives.on.destroy](api.md#directives) event.
 Those events are raised when any template `gantt-*`